 1. Population dynamics of aphids

-The aphid populations under different dates of sowing during the year 2022-23 and 2024-25 are given in Table 1 and 2 and graphically presented in Figure 1 and 2.
-The results revealed that incidence of aphids increased with delayed sowing.
-The aphid appeared in 3rd standard meteorological week (SMW) in all the sowing dates in both seasons.
-During this period, weekly maximum and minimum temperature was 26.1 and 4.9°C respectively and relative humidity varied 41.7 to 56.8% in the year 2022-23 while, during 2024-25, weekly maximum and minimum temperature was 25.2 and 10.1°C respectively and relative humidity ranged from 29.8 to 84.2%.
-Aphid population gradually increased with increase in maximum temperature and reached their intensity on peak in 6th SMW, when maximum and minimum temperature reached 30.0°C and 11.2°C during 2022-23 and 28.5°C and 9.8°C during 2024-25 respectively.
+The aphid populations under different sowing dates during 2022-23 and 2024-25 are pregented in Table 1 and 2 and graphically in Figure 1 and 2.
+The results revealed that aphid incidence -increased with delayed sowing. appeared in 3rd standard meteorological week (SMW) in all the sowing dates in both the seasons.
+During this period in 2022-23, the weekly maximum and minimum temperatures were 26.1°C and 4.9°C respectively and relative humidity ranged from 41.7 to 56.8% in the year In 2024-25, the weekly maximum and minimum temperatures were 25.2°C and 10.1°C respectively and relative humidity ranged from 29.8 to 84.2%.
+Aphid populations gradually increased with rising maximum temperatures and reached their intensity on peak in 6th SMW, when maximum and minimum temperature reached 30.0°C and 11.2°C during 2022-23 and 28.5°C and 9.8°C during 2024-25 respectively.
 Thereafter its population decreased gradually with further increase in temperature.
 Hence, increasing temperature found to be congenial for aphid development in cumin.
 The highest population during 2022-23 was recorded 7.0, 9.0, 11.0, 11.0, 13.0, 12.5, and 12.9 aphids per plant in D1, D2, D3, D4, D5, D6 and D7 sown crop respectively.
-Similarly, the highest population during 2024-25 was recorded 8.0, 9.0, 8.5, 9.1, 10.0, 11.2, and 12.0 aphids per plant in D1, D2, D3, D4, D5, D6 and D7 sown crop respectively.
-Similar findings also reported by Meena at al. (2009) in coriander.
-They reported that incidence of aphid started in the second week of January and gradually increased and reached to the maximum intensity in the first week of February.
+Similarly, the highest populations during 2024-25 were 8.0, 9.0, 8.5, 9.1, 10.0, 11.2, and 12.0 aphids per plant in D1, D2, D3, D4, D5, D6 and D7 sown crop respectively.
+Similar findings were also reported by Meena at al. (2009) in coriander.
+They reported that the incidence of aphid began in the second week of January,gradually increased and reached to maximum intensity in the first week of February.
 Yadav et al. (2018) also reported that later sown crop (5th December) received more aphids infestation than early sown crop (25th October) in cumin.
-Yadav et al. (2017) revealed that, incidence of aphid in cumin was started in the last week of December and reached to its peak in fourth week of January.
+Yadav et al. (2017) revealed that, incidence of aphid in cumin started in the last week of December and peaked in fourth week of January.
 Thereafter the aphid population was gradually declined.
 The correlation study revealed that aphid population did not show significant correlation with none of the parameters.
 However, temperature had negative and relative humidity had positive impact for initiation and multiplication of aphid population (Table 5).
-The results is conformity with findings of Yadav et al. (2017) where they reported that aphid population significant negatively correlation with maximum temperature whereas, morning relative humidity showed positive significant correlation with aphid population.
+The results is conformity with findings of Yadav et al. (2017), who reported that the aphid population had a significant negative correlation with maximum temperature whereas, morning relative humidity showed a significant positive correlation with the aphid population.

 Table 1: Aphid population per plant under different dates of sowing during 2022-23